BusinessClassTravel.us, Concierge Business Class travel

 BusinessClassTravel.usUS-based Business Class consolidator30-60% off airline.comWritten quote within hours by email; cabin, aircraft, fare basis, baggage, refund terms all confirmed before paymentHigh

-SkyLux TravelUS-based Business Class consolidator30-70% off published fares (advertised)Phone-first quote process; agent calls back after web inquiryMedium
+SkyLux TravelUS-based Business Class consolidator30-70% off published fares (advertised)Phone-led quote process; agent calls back after web inquiryHigh

-FareDepotUS-based discount fare aggregatorVariable; advertises Business Class discounts on select routesOnline aggregator with phone-confirmation stepLow-Medium
+FareDepotUS-based discount fare aggregatorVariable; advertises Business Class discounts on select routesOnline aggregator with phone-confirmation stepHigh

 Cathy Sweeney / BusinessClassExpertsBoutique advisorPremium-positioned; typical savings 20-50%High-touch, advisor-led; longer turnaround on quotesHigh